Wilhelm von Dörnberg: Dörnberg's Uprising (22–24 April 1809)

-Dörnberg himself fled south and in civilian disguise eventually made it to Bohemia.
+Colonel Dörnberg, then staying in Kassel, was accused by Jérôme of instigating a rebellion, and hurried to Homberg to lead armed peasants toward Kassel, where royal troops were already waiting for them.
+With this action, he lost control of trained soldiers and the chance to quickly capture the King.
+In the aftermath, Dörnberg fled south in civilian disguise and eventually made it to Bohemia, and then to England, where he re-entered military service.

 Another force of about 1,200 rebels and rebels of the 1st Cuirassier heavy cavalrymen to the west met a similar fate at Wolfhagen where they were opposed by GB Philippe de Rivet Comte d'Albignac and the 1st Squadron of Garde Chevauxlegers largely of Polish soldiers.
 In the aftermath, the leader of the rebel Cuirassiers claimed to have only been pretending to join the rebels to avoid being captured by them.
 He also later fled.

-A final group of about 4,000 was approaching the capital from the North West and halted about 8 kilometers outside the city.
+A final group of about 4,000 was approaching the capital from the northwest and halted about 8 kilometers outside the city.
 When news of Dörnberg's defeat and disappearance reached them, this mob also began to disperse.
 Despite some of the leaders heading east and trying again, these few were seized by the local authorities and sent to the capital as prisoners.
 As evening closed on the 23rd of April, the uprising had collapsed and its leadership had either fled or been captured.
+For his part, Dörnberg was sentenced to death in absentia in Kassel for high treason.

 Later career

-Prior to the Battle of Waterloo, Dornberg detained a British scout who was bringing news of Napoleon’s troop movements to Wellington.
+He entered Russian service in 1812 and Hanoverian service in 1815, where he was promoted to Lieutenant General.
+Prior to the Battle of Waterloo, Dörnberg detained a British scout who was bringing news of Napoleon’s troop movements to Wellington.
 As a result of the delay of this intelligence, Wellington was unable to concentrate his forces in time to support Blucher at the Battle of Ligny.
 British Senior Intelligence Officer Colquhoun Grant attributed the subsequent loss at Ligny to the “stupidity of a Hanoverian cavalry brigadier”.
+Wilhelm von Dörnberg was stationed as the Hannoverian envoy at the court of the Tsar in St. Petersburg from 1825 to 1830.